Return to: Faculty of Business

 BCom students who present circumstances that justify taking coursework at another institution may apply to the Associate Dean, Undergraduate Program, for permission to take that coursework and receive transfer credit if

-- they have already completed a minimum of ★24 of their program at the University of Alberta;
+- they have already completed a minimum of 24 units of course weight of their program at the University of Alberta;

 - they present “Satisfactory” academic standing (i.e., GPA of 2.0 or greater);

-- they have fewer than ★60 in transferable courses to the Bachelor of Commerce program; and
+- they have fewer than 60 units of course weight in transferable courses to the Bachelor of Commerce program; and

 - they have evidence of special personal or academic circumstances that make it appropriate for an exception to the normal rules to be granted.

 Permission will not normally be granted if an equivalent course is given on campus in the same term.
-Approval will not be granted for requests where the student has already received the maximum allowable transfer credit (★60).
+Approval will not be granted for requests where the student has already received the maximum allowable transfer credit (60 units of course weight).
 Qualified students should contact the Undergraduate Office, 2-20 Business Building, to request permission prior to enrolling in any course at another institution.

 Attendance at Another Institution on a Recognized Exchange